 We will cover topics including fundamentals of photography, camera settings, composition, correct exposure, histograms, hyper-focal distance, and use of filters.
 Enrollment is limited to 8, so there is plenty of room to spread out and find plenty of space.
 You’ll learn essential hands-on skills throughout the weekend to help you address any area you feel like you need.
 We’ll look at images every evening and evaluate them based on composition and technique.

-Throughout the weekend, we’ll have targeted locations to hit for sunrise and sunset, as well Long Exposure opportunities, including Star Trails and Time Lapse Photography.
+Throughout the weekend, we’ll have targeted locations to hit for sunrise and sunset, as well as Long Exposure opportunities, including Star Trails and Time Lapse Photography.
 However, you are free to shoot on your own and buddy up with a friend to explore the Island further.
-There is no Itinerary, except for Sunrise/Sunset and the meals that follow.
 In the evenings, we share our new finds and exploration tales by the campfire.
 A perfect time for rest and relaxation, as we prepare for dinner with ocean waves crashing in the background.